 Climbing lanyards are a highly personal thing and there’s no perfect solution for all climbers in every environment.
 It’s more about personal preference, using new or old school gear.
 I’ve come up with a number of various lanyard systems based on what I want to do, how I am going to do it, and how secure I’ll feel in the process.

 This article focuses on lanyards which are similar but slightly different than fliplines.
 A rope lanyard may be used like a steel core flipline, but fliplines are often accompanied by less tree-friendly climbing spurs and usually only when felling a tree.
-I prefer to use non-invasive tree climbing methods while trying to leave little, if any, footprints.
+I prefer to use non-invasive tree climbing methods while trying to leave little, or no footprints.

-The concept of a 2-in-1 lanyard takes advantage of the unused side of a lanyard line, augmented to suit a number of configurations.
+The concept of a 2-in-1 lanyard takes advantage of the unused end of a lanyard line’s leg, augmented to suit a number of configurations.
 Adding another rope snap and a hitch-tending pulley can turn a single use lanyard into a true 2-in-1, but using a DMM Captain throwing hook in place of one of the two carabiner/snaps can broadly expand a climber’s positioning ability.

 The DMM Captain throwing hook gives the climber an efficient and convenient way to hook a climbing line onto a tree, with a life-bearing load potential for greater maneuverability.
 Beyond that of just a simple lanyard, the 2-in-1 Climbing Lanyard combines both a lanyard and a throwing hook into a multi-functional SRT climbing system.
 Even with all the conveniences this offers, a climber may still want have a shorter more basic lanyard, primarily for quick tie-ins, facilitating positioning, or when advancing the primary climbing line.

-Connecting a DMM Captain directly to the throw line’s sewn eye is most efficient, but the hook is then committed to just that lanyard line.
+Connecting a DMM Captain directly to the throw line’s sewn eye is efficient, but the hook is then committed to just that lanyard line, unless you have the right size hex wrench on hand.
 It’s also important to be able to twist the line while navigating, setting or releasing the hook from an intended target.
 Using a swivel as way a to connect the hook defeats the ability to maneuver the hook by twisting the line.
 Connecting the hook to the lanyard line using a Singing Tree Quickie, versus a bulkier carabiner is a nice way to keep the DMM Captain on your harness and then use it when needed.
 This type of indirect connection avoids having to unscrew the hook’s two screws using both a 2mm and 4mm size hex wrench.

 The DMM Captain throwing hook’s kit comes with a stash bag and a 15m (50′) of 10mm Sirius Cord with a sewn eye at one end of the line’s termination.
 Because the hook’s line tends to get twisted or hockled during normal use, some may prefer not to incorporate the hook in to a 2-in-1 lanyard system.
 Getting a line untwisted can be a pain at times, so some climbers prefer the less augmented throw line, rather than a 2-in-1 lanyard.